csavalas/comment-assistant/README.md

 # Instructions
-Download *comment-assistant.html, script.js, and style.css* to the same directory and open *comment-assistant.html* in  a browser (only tested in Chrome).
+Download *comment-assistant.html, script.js, and style.css* to the same directory and open *comment-assistant.html* in Chrome (not functional on Edge/Safari).
 That's it!